The Danger of Youth Sports

 Urge More From Your Child’s Coach

-According to the National Council of Youth Sports, over 45 million children, aged 14 and under, participate in recreational sports with a staggering 60 million being coached.
-The number of youth coaches in Alabama is estimated to be 60,000 and growing.
+According to the National Council of Youth Sports, more than 45 million children aged 14 and under participate in recreational sports.
+The Alabama Recreation and Parks Association estimates the number of youth coaches in Alabama at 60,000 and growing.

-Therefore, it’s crucial that, as a parent, you urge the coaches of your young athlete to be CoachSafely certified.
+As a parent of a child participating in youth sports, it’s crucial that you urge the coaches of your young athlete to be CoachSafely certified.
 Once certified, they’ll be able to address any signs of injury before, during and after recreation.

-If you wouldn’t leave your child at a pool without a lifeguard, why would you trust them with a coach who couldn’t protect them from injury?
+You wouldn’t leave your child at a pool without a lifeguard.
+Why would you entrust them to a coach who couldn’t protect them from injury?